Termplexed/vim-activity-log/README.md

 # Installation

 	cd ~
-	git clone git://github.com/AD7six/vim-activity-log.git
+	git clone git://github.com/Termplexed/vim-activity-log.git

 	ln -s vim-activity-log/plugin/activity-log.vim ~/.vim/plugin/

 # Usage

+The plugin is automatic, and will create log files of your vim actions in:

+`~/activity/YYYY/MM/DD.log`

-The plugin is automatic, and will create log files of your vim actions in: `~/activity/YYYY/MM/DD.log` If you prefer a different location for your logs - you can define `g:activity_log_location` in your .vimrc file
+If you prefer a different location for your logs - you can define `g:activity_log_location` in your `.vimrc` file

 The format for entries in the log files is:

-	Y-m-d H:i:s;action;/full/path/to/file;git-branch
+	Y-m-d H:i:s;user;action;/full/path/to/file;git-branch

 The git-branch is only added if a branch can be determined.